-The tower leans 5.5 degrees, or about 15 feet according to the Britannica.com and thanks to some restoration projects in 1999, it may never fall.
+The tower leans 5.5 degrees, or about 15 feet according to Britannica.com, and thanks to some restoration projects in 1999, it may never fall.

-The tower is named after its hometown, Pisa, which is just over an hour to Florence by train and car.
+The tower takes its name after its hometown, Pisa, which is just over an hour from Florence by train and car.
 If you are just going ot the tower, the train works and you can take a taxi from the train station to the tower.

 You’ll have to reserve tickets a few weeks in advance if you want to climb the tower which is something I recommend doing.
 If you want to streamline the day, we have a great day trip from Florence to Pisa that includes transportation and tickets.

 Pisa is only a 4 hour stop so our trip includes a stop in Vinci.
 Yes, the hometown of Leonardo da Vinci.
 “Da” means “from” so you could call him Leonardo from Vinci if you want.
 The stop includes admission to the Da Vinci Museums and finally a stop in Piazzale Michelangelo for the best view of Florence.

 17. Go to Cinque Terre for the Day, or More!